Need a hot breakfast to warm you up? How about a mild, warm late night snack to help you fall asleep?

 In the bowl, farina can be a little boring to study.
 It's an off-white bowl of warm, yummy goo.

-You can boost the nutritional value and the visual appeal with a sprinkling of fresh blueberries, sliced bananas, a drizzle of maple syrup or honey, or a sprinkling of cinnamon.
+You can boost the nutritional value and the visual appeal with a sprinkling of fresh blueberries, sliced bananas (how long do bananas last?), a drizzle of maple syrup or honey, or a sprinkling of cinnamon.

 If you can tolerate sodium, add a little bit of salt in the cooking; it will boost the flavor of the fruit and natural sweeteners.